PhD studies at the Department of Sociology

 The PhD degree is awarded after the successful completion of the three years programme and after the PhD thesis has been accepted by an evaluation committee.

-Visit the Graduate School of Social Sciences and apply for admission
+Visit the PhD School in the Social Sciences and apply for admission